pycom/pycom-micropython-sigfox/docs/library/pyb.Pin.rst

     .. data:: Pin.AF_OD

-       initialise the pin to alternate-function mode with an open-drain drive
+       initialize the pin to alternate-function mode with an open-drain drive

     .. data:: Pin.AF_PP

-       initialise the pin to alternate-function mode with a push-pull drive
+       initialize the pin to alternate-function mode with a push-pull drive

     .. data:: Pin.ANALOG

-       initialise the pin to analog mode
+       initialize the pin to analog mode

     .. data:: Pin.IN

-       initialise the pin to input mode
+       initialize the pin to input mode

     .. data:: Pin.OUT_OD

-       initialise the pin to output mode with an open-drain drive
+       initialize the pin to output mode with an open-drain drive

     .. data:: Pin.OUT_PP

-       initialise the pin to output mode with a push-pull drive
+       initialize the pin to output mode with a push-pull drive

     .. data:: Pin.PULL_DOWN